Unidirectional Replication with Replica of

 If you make changes to the definition of the sources (such as editing, adding or deleting a source), then the synchronization process is restarted from scratch for all the source databases.

-Note: If you used the mDNS protocol when naming the cluster name (FQDN), ensure that the client mDNS perquisites are met in order for the Replica of feature to work.
+Note: If you used the mDNS protocol when naming the cluster name (FQDN), make sure that the client mDNS perquisites are met in order for the Replica of feature to work.
 For additional details, refer to the Client prerequisites for mDNS.

 When a database is defined as a replica of another database, all its existing data is deleted and replaced by data that is loaded from the source database.